JEJodesty/dsp/statistics/4-2-random_dist.md

 print "The distribution is uniform."
 ```

+* Answer: The distribution is uniform, because the PMF's distribution is rectangular while the CDF's is a straight line.
 * Output:
   * PMF & CDF on 1000 generated numbers from random.random
     * PMF